Join Our eNewsletter!

 If the test is positive, treatment options include increased frequency of check-ups, including mammography, breast MRI, transvaginal ultrasonography or, in some cases, prophylactic surgery.

 "There are a number of variables involved when reviewing test results.
-That's why I can't overemphasize the importance of pre-test and post-test counseling with a doctor who is knowledgeable in cancer genetics," concludes Dr. Patel, who cares for patients at Kelsey-Seybold's Spring Medical and Diagnostic Center and Main Campus locations.
+That's why I can't overemphasize the importance of pre-test and post-test counseling with a doctor who is knowledgeable in cancer genetics," concludes Dr. Patel, who cares for patients at Kelsey-Seybold's North Houston Campus and Main Campus locations.